 The Covid-19 pandemic has upended every part and piece of my life, and yours.
 There is no separating work from home from childcare from homeschooling from economic insecurity from mental health from physical health from… so much more than that.
 It has been a time of incredible change and hardship and there are more moments (than not) when I’ve crawled into bed at night unable to imagine what next?

-And in these moments, one thing that I know is true is inspired from the most simple advice I was raised on: Look for Helpers.
+And in these moments, one thing that I know is true is inspired from the most simple advice I was raised on: Look for the Helpers.

 When I was a boy and I would see scary things in the news, my mother would say to me, "Look for the helpers.
 You will always find people who are helping."
 To this day, especially in times of 'disaster,' I remember my mother's words and I am always comforted by realizing that there are still so many helpers-- so many caring people in this world - Fred Rogers